JulianBoralli/phase-0-gps-1/awesome_page.md

-# EVERYTHING THAT IS AWESOME
+# EVERYTHING THAT IS AWESOME.

 ## Here are some awesome things: